jpposadas/FakeNewsCorpusSpanish/README.md

   <li><b>Link</b>: contains the URL of the source.</li>
 </ul>

-<h2>The corpus is no longer public available.
+<h2>The fake news corpus in Spanish has been removed from the repository in Github because it will be part of the MEX-A3T competition at the IberLEF 2020 congress.
+The details of the competition can be viewed in the main page of the compettion https://sites.google.com/view/mex-a3t/.
+I extend you the invitation to participate in the competition.

+At the moment, only the training section of the corpus can be distributed.
 If you have interest in the corpus please contact us by sending an email to jpposadas@gmail.com</h2>

+<h2>How to cite</h2>
 If you use the corpus please cite the following article:

 Posadas-Durán, J. P., Gómez-Adorno, H., Sidorov, G., & Escobar, J. J. M. (2019).
 Detection of fake news in a new corpus for the Spanish language.
 Journal of Intelligent & Fuzzy Systems, 36(5), 4869-4876.